framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 ## Games that work with the unlocker
 Although the name suggests it's a universal unlocker that always works with any Unreal Engine 4 game, the reality is that developers sometimes change the game engine's code and the unlocker can't re-activate the console as essential functions aren't there anymore, or activate other features offered by the UUU.
 The list below are games which are known to work with the unlocker.

+@alert Info
+With the release of the UUU v4, this list has been frozen.
+A new list of games that work with the UUU v4 is maintained [**here**](https://opm.fransbouma.com/uuuv4.htm#games-that-work-with-the-uuu). *Games on that list are not guaranteed to work with the UUU v3*.
+@end

 Title| Notes
 --|--
 9 Monkeys of Shaolin |